vonerikbarren/--TrainScheduler--/README.md

 ## Section 3 - Summary & Notes

 - This app was very enjoyable to make and learned alot!
+- This app specifically taught me how to use firebase and how to do AJAX calls.